rolling-sagas/rs-doc/monetization/rs-subscription0719.md

 - When do I receive Credits?<br>

-Daily login rewards will be issued every day when you login.
+Daily login rewards will be issued every day to your account.
 Please note that daily login rewards included in subscriptions do not carry over from day to day, so take use of your daily rewards!

 For monthly Standard subscribers, 700 credits are granted at once after successful payment of your chosen subscription.
 Please note that those unused credits will be reset to 0 after your subscription expires.